jmoney/java-code-quality/README.md

 java-coding-style
 =================
-Add the following to your pom.xml
+Add the following to your pom.xml after downloading the git repo and running 'maven install'.

 ```xml
 <plugin>